krukow/calabash-script/README.md

 ## Rationale

-Apple provides a technology called [UIAutomation](http://developer.apple.com/library/ios/#documentation/DeveloperTools/Reference/UIAutomationRef/_index.html) which uses JavaScript to write automated tests for iOS apps.
-Unfortunately UIAutomation has several problems: tests are written in JavaScript using an verbose, and rather strange API.
+Apple provides a technology called [UIAutomation](http://developer.apple.com/library/ios/#documentation/DeveloperTools/Reference/UIAutomationRef/_index.html) which allows one to use JavaScript to write automated tests for iOS apps.
+Unfortunately UIAutomation has several problems: tests are written in JavaScript using a verbose and rather strange and limited API.
 There is no built-in support for defining test suites or grouping test cases.
-Test cases are starter by calling a "logger" with a special method.
-Error messages are horrible the the development experience is even worse since you have to restart the app and run the entire test suite every time you want to make a change to the test.
+Test cases are started by calling a method on a special "logger object".
+Error messages are horrible, and the development experience is even worse since you have to restart the app and run the entire test suite every time you want to make a change to the test.

 We saw an example of the verbosity before, and here is another from the [official docs](https://developer.apple.com/library/mac/#documentation/developertools/Conceptual/InstrumentsUserGuide/UsingtheAutomationInstrument/UsingtheAutomationInstrument.html#//apple_ref/doc/uid/TP40004652-CH20-SW1)

 ```javascript
 UIATarget.localTarget().frontMostApp().mainWindow().tableViews()[0].cells()[0].elements()["Chocolate Cake"];